 Some of the island's best-known panigiria include the feast of Saint Isidoros on May 14th and Saint John's Klidonas on June 24th, both celebrated in Raches; the Dormition of the Virgin Mary on August 15th in Lagkada; the Nativity of the Virgin Mary on September 17th in Monokambi; and Saint Eustathios on September 20th in Arethousa.
 Many travelers deliberately time their visit to coincide with one of these dates, treating the festival calendar almost like a second map of the island.

-No panigiri is complete without food, and the dish most associated with these festivals is "rasko" — slow-cooked, semi-wild goat that has grazed freely on the island's herbs and scrub.
+No panigiri is complete without food, and the dish most associated with these festivals is "rasko" — goat, grilled or slow-boiled, that has grazed freely on the island's herbs and scrub.
 The name comes from the Ikarian word for "mountainous," a fitting origin for a dish built around animals raised on Ikaria's steep hillsides.
-Alongside the rasko, tables fill with homemade dishes using the same wild greens, legumes, and olive oil that define the everyday Ikarian diet — simply scaled up for a crowd.
+Alongside the rasko, the table is simple and traditional: salad, potatoes, local cheese, and bread.
+Until about thirty years ago, before any of this began, everyone present was served — free of charge — a cup of the rich broth left over from boiling the meat.
+Older islanders still call it "melanas zomos," the "black broth" once prized by the ancient Spartans for the strength it gave them, and on occasion the table would also include sautéed liver, plus a few sweets to finish.
+Only after this did the eating, drinking, and dancing properly begin.

 Dancing Until Dawn